-The Comprehensive Independent Assessment Entity (CIAE) and the Case Management Entities (CMEs) responsibilities include:
+The Independent Assessment Entity (IAE) and the Case Management Entities (CMEs) responsibilities include:

 - 1. LOC evaluations in combination with NC Medicaid; - 2.
 Validation of service plans; - 3.
 Slot utilization management through the completion of assigned assessments; and - 4.
 Beneficiary waiver enrollment consistent with an assessment that identifies a reasonable indication of need for HCBS waiver services.
-The comprehensive independent assessment entity or case management entity assist with making initial level of care decisions about waiver participation by processing the Service Request Form (SRF) and conducting the in-person needs-based eligibility enrollment paperwork (comprehensive assessment).
+The independent assessment entity or case management entity assist to make initial level of care decisions about waiver participation by processing the Service Request Form (SRF) and conducting the inperson needs-based eligibility enrollment paperwork (comprehensive assessment).

-When a referral is submitted to the CIAE or CME for CAP/DA services, the CIAE or designated entity contacts the interested applicant within 24 business hours of the referral to request a consent form from the applicant to initiate the gathering of health care information.
-The applicant shall return the consent form back to the CIAE or CME within seven business days of the dated letter.
+When a referral is submitted to the IAE or CME for CAP/DA services, the Independent Assessment Entity (IAE) or CME contacts the interested applicant within 24 business hours of the referral to request a consent form from the applicant to initiate the gathering of health care information.
+The applicant shall return the consent form back to the IAE or CME within seven business days of the dated letter.

-Upon receipt by the CIAE or CME of the consent form, the CIAE or designated entity initiates processing of the SRF.
+Upon receipt by the IAE or CME of the consent form, the IAE or CME initiates processing of the SRF.
 If the consent form is not received within the required timeline of seven business days, the referral request is voided.

-Upon the completion and processing of the SRF, the CIAE or designated entity notifies the applicant by mail or other approved method using the CAP Business System Contractor's generated notification letter.
+Upon the completion and processing of the SRF, the IAE or CME notifies the applicant by mail using the CAP Business System Contractor's generated notification letter.